mongodb/terraform-provider-mongodbatlas/website/docs/d/third_party_integration.markdown

 # Data Source: mongodbatlas_third_party_integration

-`mongodbatlas_third_party_integration` describe a Third-Party Integration Settings for the given type.
+`mongodbatlas_third_party_integration` describes a Third-Party Integration Settings for the given type.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.